gatheringhallstudios/MHWorldData/README.md

 You can run the tests by executing `pipenv run pytest tests`.

 ## Data Sources
-The data collected by this project is an accumulation of various sources, including manual entry from the game itself, official guidebooks, and other collections like [LartTyler's API](https://github.com/LartTyler/MHWDB-Docs/wiki), Kiranico (raw data only), and multiple Japanese wikis.
-Handwritten guides are not collected in the repository.
+The data collected by this project is an accumulation of various sources, including manual entry from the game itself, official guidebooks, and other collections like [LartTyler's API](https://github.com/LartTyler/MHWDB-Docs/wiki), Kiranico (raw data only), and Japanese wikis like [MHWG](http://mhwg.org/).
+Handwritten guides and editorial content are not collected in the repository.

-If we accidently anything added here is yours, create an issue and I'll make sure to remove it.

 ## License
 The build code is licensed under the [MIT License](http://opensource.org/licenses/mit-license.php).
 The data and images are from Monster Hunter World, which is owned by Capcom.
 You are free to use it, but I'd really appreciate it if you let me know what you're working on, and would be even more stoked if you let other people know where you got the data from in a note somewhere (although that's not required).

 ## Special Credits
-- DiscreetMath - For streaming the game to me as I copied data down, while I lamented my wait for the PC release.
+- [LartTyler](https://github.com/LartTyler/MHWDB-Docs/wiki) - For creating a collection of data that allows others to pull from
 - [Vocalonation](https://github.com/ahctang) - For helping with translating and crossvalidating data.
+- [TanukiSharp](https://github.com/TanukiSharp/) - For creating a computer usable collection of sharpness data and allowing others to use it.
+His original project is [here](https://github.com/TanukiSharp/MHWSharpnessExtractor)
+- DiscreetMath - For streaming the game to me as I copied data down, while I waited for the PC release.